jtb75/weather-front-end/README.md

 i# Weather Wizard Frontend

-The **Weather Wizard Frontend** is a test interactive web application that provides weather forecasts in an enchanting "crystal ball" format.
+The **Weather Wizard Frontend** is an interactive web application that provides weather forecasts in an enchanting "crystal ball" format.
 Users can enter a city name to get the current weather details, displayed within a visually engaging crystal ball.
 During the data-fetching process, animated swirling clouds appear to enhance the magical experience.

 ## Features